Whitford Student/Parent Handbook

 Whitford Middle School provides a program that is designed to serve the needs of the middle school student.
 Our primary goal is to meet the educational needs of our students while recognizing the unique social and emotional development at this stage of early adolescence.
 Whitford provides a gradual transition from the more sheltered world of elementary school to the broad choices of high school.

 Each student is assigned to seven graded classes each semester: Math, Science, Language Arts, Social Studies, PE/Health, and two electives.
 Students will meet in all their classes each day, and on rotating days they will have either an additional period of math or science (for a total of eight classes each day).
 Students are also assigned to an Advisory class to support social-emotional needs as well as online learning/organization strategies.

 Assignments and Homework

-Each team/teacher has established a homework policy.
-Teachers will share this information with students in their classes and with parents at Back-to-School Night and on their syllabus.
+Each teacher has established homework expectations.
+Teachers will share this information with students in their classes, with parents at Back-to-School Night, and on the class syllabus.
 Parents are encouraged to help their students complete assignments by providing regular study periods at home and asking to see completed assignments, the student's binder, or the class calendar.
 Parents should expect students to have some amount of homework every evening, even if that homework consists only of reading time.

 Oregon Content Standards